Nominees in key categories for Broadway's Tony awards

-(Reuters) - Following is a list of nominees in major categories for Broadway’s annual Tony awards, which will be presented at the Beacon Theater in New York on June 12:
+May 3 (Reuters) - Following is a list of nominees in major categories for Broadway’s annual Tony awards, which will be presented at the Beacon Theatre in New York on June 12:

 Best musical: